Submission Preparation Checklist

 -

-Quotations: Quotations, both excerpts from other published material and from primary research (interview transcripts, for example), should be included in the text if less than 40 words.
-Quotations of more than 40 words should be indented (left side only) by .5" or 1.27cm, single-spaced with a line inserted both before and after the block of text.
-Do not use quotation marks (single or double) to mark the text.
+Quotations: Quotations of less than 40 words should be integrated in the text using quotation marks Quotations of more than 40 words must be indented (left side only) by .5 inches or 1.27cm, and single-spaced with a line inserted both before and after the block of text.
+Do not use quotation marks (single or double) to mark the blocked text.

-Figures, Tables, Illustrations: All should be in electronic format and be included in the body of the paper for the initial submission.
+Figures, Tables, Illustrations: All must be in electronic format and included in the body of the paper+ for the initial submission.
 Please do not use tabs.
-Use the table creation tool in your word processor.
-Once a paper is accepted, authors must provide images at 300dpi resolution uploaded individually as unique files, and note the final placement of each image in the document with a full description of the Figure in the rightful place of the document.
+Use the table creation tool in your writing software.
+Once a paper+ is accepted, authors must provide images at 300dpi resolution uploaded individually as unique files.
+Should your manuscript reach the copyediting stage, you will also be asked to indicate approximately where you would like each figure to be placed in the document, using a system with a full description of and captions for any figures.

-Spelling: There is no spelling style preferred.
-Consistency within the manuscript is expected.
+Spelling: There is no spelling style preferred (i.e. American vs. Canadian English).
+Consistency within the manuscript is required.

-Footnotes: Footnotes are to be used sparingly and placed at the bottom of the page.
+Footnotes: Footnotes are to be used sparingly.
+Do not use endnotes.
 Use the word processing feature for creating footnotes.
 Please use Arabic numerals.

 -